 Into the West

-In 1856, after nearly twenty years living under Creek rule, a treaty was made with the Creeks and the Federal government establishing a Seminole Nation in Oklahoma.
+In 1856, after nearly twenty years of living under Creek rule, they made a treaty with the Creeks and the Federal government establishing a Seminole Nation in Oklahoma.